 Bac Ha Market

 It takes about 2 hours or more to travel from Sapa town to Bac Ha Market.
 Along the way, tourists are exposed to amazing landscapes of wide rice paddle fields and greenery.
-Arriving at the market, bright coloured and extravagant costumes of local people will take over the green view before.
-Here you will meet the Red H’Mong, Black H’Mong, Black Dao, Tay, Nung, La Chi, Phu La and other minority groups.
+Arriving at the market, bright colored and extravagant costumes of local people will take over the green view before.
+Here you will meet the Red H’Mong, Black H’Mong, Black Dao, Tay, Nung, La Chi, Phu La, and other minority groups.
 Just like an unskippable date, these ethnic locals come from different locations every Sunday, some are pretty far from the market, not only to trade goods but also to exchange news and renew friendship.

-Visiting Bac Ha Market without trying Thang Co – H’Mong’s famous traditional dish made from horse meat, is incomplete.
+Visiting Bac Ha Market without trying Thang Co – H’Mong’s famous traditional dish made from horse meat is incomplete.
 Locals usually eat Thang Co while drinking wine for the best taste.
 The very particular taste of well-cooked horse meat dipped in special seasoning from herbs will undoubtedly surprise your sense.

-The market is opened at early hour in the morning and closed at 3PM on Sunday.
+The market is opened at an early hour in the morning and closed at 3 pm on Sunday.
 You would need to start your trip sooner than normal to attend the whole market tour (because it takes 2-3 hours from Sapa town to reach the market).
-Travelers can reach to Bac Ha Market themselves by motorbikes or book a full day tour for other nearby attractions and interesting information provided.
-The tour guides or some locals can help you choose good place for lunch in the market.
-If you are riding on your own, make sure you pay enough attention on the stiff zigzag roads.
+Travelers can reach Bac Ha Market themselves by motorbikes or book a full day tour for other nearby attractions and interesting information provided.
+The tour guides or some locals can help you choose a good place for lunch in the market.
+If you are riding on your own, make sure you pay enough attention to the stiff zigzag roads.

-You can book the Bac Ha Market tour at: Sapa with Bac Ha Market 2 days
+You can book the Bac Ha Market tour at Sapa with Bac Ha Market 2 days